7 Tips for Learning Vocabulary in English (Basic, A-Level)

-See Level of Formality in American Language and Culture for more information on this topic.
+This passage about levels of formality in American language and culture has more information on this topic.

 Vocabulary as Expressions

-You can learn some words by themselves (for example, dog, rain, or desk).
-However, words are part of an expression.
+You can learn some words by themselves (for example, cat, rain, or table).
+However, some words are part of an expression.
 For example, you should learn the verb “agree” the way it is used: you agree with someone on something as in the sentence

 “I agree with you on this topic.”

-In addition, if you learn a new adjective, learn its comparative and superlative forms; if you learn a new verb, learn its forms and prepositions that go with it; and so on.
+- when you learn a new verb, learn its forms and prepositions that go with it;

 You can usually find this type of information in a good dictionary, which should include examples of how to use the word in context.
 (We will discuss that in Tip 5 later.)